this-shahriar/this-shahriar/README.md

 ### Hi there 👋 🧍

-- 🔭 I’m currently looking for Senior/Frontend/Fullstack developer position
-- 🌱 I’m currently learning Java and Backend development
+- 🌱 I’m currently working as a full-stack Javascript developer
 - 💬 Ask me about JS, React, Redux, NextJS and TypeScript
 - 😄 Pronouns: He, Him, His
 - 📫 [Linkedin](https://www.linkedin.com/in/shpr/)